 If your in-laws or parents helped you out in a major way with your nuptials (maybe they hosted the rehearsal dinner or helped you pay for the wedding), show them that you appreciate their contribution with a personalized gift.

 One of Casio and Craig’s favorite gifts?
 A wooden cheese board and serving tray that’s engraved with your wedding invitation.
-It’s a practical, personal, and downright beautiful way to say thanks.
+It’s a practical, personal, and downright beautiful way to say thanks to those who supported you along the way.

 Finish Your Registry

 Don’t forget to snatch up whatever is left on your wedding registry.
 Many retailers will even offer discounts on the remaining items.
-But don’t wait.
+But don’t wait for this task.
 This offer is usually only good for about 30 days after your wedding, which will fly by.
 Now’s the time to purchase more expensive items and complete sets.
-After all, you don’t want one salad plate, three dinner plates and a single cup and saucer.
+After all, you don’t want one salad plate, three dinner plates, and a single cup and saucer.
 Close out your registry when you’re finished purchasing what you want.

+You worked hard to come up with that clever wedding hashtag.
+Now, be sure to get good use out of it.
 “If the bride and groom created a fun, personalized wedding hashtag, the following day is the best time to check the relevant social platforms,” says John Creamer, event manager and wedding specialist at the Pointe Hilton Squaw Peak Resort in Phoenix.
 “With Facebook and Instagram Stories ruling the content world, newlyweds will want to make sure they take time to view all the fun wedding footage posted before the 24-hour expiration time.”
+If there's anything you really love, ask the guest to send it to you so you can save it to your own highlight reel.

 Properly Store Your China and Silver

 If you received wedding china or silver, you’ll want to store it properly.
 China should be packed well in fabric boxes that zip up, suggests Cascio.
-“They’re invaluable to keeping such an investment safe,” says Cascio.
-She recommends not stacking plates too high (the bottom ones can crack under the weight), and placing a piece of felt between each plate.
+“They’re invaluable to keeping such an investment safe,” she says.
+Cascio recommends not stacking plates too high (the bottom ones can crack under the weight) and placing a piece of felt between each plate.
 Silver should be stored in silver bags to prevent tarnishing.
 (Unless you want to be up all night before your next dinner party polishing everything.)

 Change the Name on All Your Accounts

-Perhaps the most boring, but oh-so important task on our list: Changing your name on all your accounts.
+Perhaps the most boring, but oh-so-important task on the list is to change your name on all your accounts.
 No one says that one or either of you has to change their last name.
 But if one of you does choose to do so, make it a priority to complete the change across the board.
 “Do this immediately,” says Craig.
 “Life will happen, and you will forget.”

 The list is long, but it’s good to start by updating the most important things first.
-This means your driver’s license, passport, credit cards, bank accounts, and social security card.
-Let HR know that you’ve changed your name too.
-Your company will have to update your insurance and tax information.
+This means your driver’s license, passport, credit cards, bank accounts, and social security card should be tackled first.
+Be sure to let HR know that you’ve changed your name so your company can update your insurance and tax information.